ckgresla/website/README.md

 ### GitHub Pages

 This theme works with GitHub Pages.
-If you are creating a GitHub Pages "Project site" then your site will be in a sub-folder ie `http://username.github.io/repository` You will need to update the `baseurl` in the `_config.yml` for the asset paths to work correctly.
+If you are creating a GitHub Pages "Project site" then your site will be in a sub-folder i.e `http://username.github.io/repository` You will need to update the `baseurl` in the `_config.yml` for the asset paths to work correctly.

 ```yaml
 # _config.yml